 Ellen Altfest received a BFA and BA from Cornell University, an MFA from Yale University School of Art, and attended the Skowhegan School of Painting and Sculpture.
 Altfest has had one-person exhibitions at The New Museum, New York, Milton Keynes Gallery, England, and The Chinati Foundation, Marfa, Texas.
 Her work has been included in many national and international group exhibitions including in the 55th Venice Biennale, The Encyclopedic Palace, curated by Massimiliano Gioni, the Royal Academy in London, Kunstforeningen GL Strand in Copenhagen.
 Altfest received a 2012 Guggenheim fellowship, and a Richard and Hinda Rosenthal Foundation Award from the American Academy of Arts and Letters.
 In 2016, she was a Hirshhorn Museum honoree.
 Altfest lives and works in New York.

-Deana Haggag has been the Executive Director of The Contemporary, a nomadic and non-collecting art museum based in Baltimore, MD, since the spring of 2013.
-Prior to her work with the museum, she was the Curator-in-Residence at Gallery CA, which is also located in Baltimore, MD in the City Arts building—home to over 90 artists.
-In addition to her work at The Contemporary, Deana lectures extensively, consults on various public art initiatives, contributes to cultural publications, and has taught at institutions such as Towson University and Johns Hopkins University.
-She is on the board of the Greater Baltimore Cultural Alliance and council of Common Field, and has served as a member of the Affiliates Board for the Museums and Society Program at Johns Hopkins University and StageOne/FANS council at the Baltimore School for the Arts.
-Deana was named “10 People to Watch Under 30” by the Baltimore Sun in 2013 and a “Young Cultural Innovator” by the Salzburg Global Forum in 2015.
+Deana Haggag is the President and CEO of United States Artists in Chicago.
+From 2013 to 2017, she was the Executive Director of The Contemporary, a nomadic and non-collecting art museum based in Baltimore.
+Prior to her work with The Contemporary, she was the Curator-in-Residence at Gallery CA, Baltimore, in the City Arts building, which is home to over 90 artists.
+She is on the board of the Greater Baltimore Cultural Alliance and the council of Common Field.
 She received her MFA in Curatorial Practice from the Maryland Institute College of Art and a BA from Rutgers University in Art History and Philosophy.

-Omar López-Chahoud has been the Artistic Director and Curator of Untitled, Art. since its founding in 2012 and will lead the curatorial team of the 2015 edition of Untitled, Art.
-As an independent curator, López-Chahoud has curated and co-curated numerous exhibitions in the United States and internationally.
-Most recently, he curated the Nicaraguan Biennial in March 2014.
-López-Chahoud has participated in curatorial panel discussions at Artists' Space, Art in General, MoMA PS1, and the Whitney Museum of American Art in New York City.
-He is currently a member of the Bron x Museum Acquisitions Committee.
-López-Chahoud earned MFAs from Yale University School of Art, and the Royal Academy of Art in London.
+Omar López-Chahoud has been the Artistic Director and Curator of Untitled, Art since its founding in 2012.
+He is an artistic advisor to Prospect4, New Orleans (2018) and serves on the Bronx Museum Acquisitions Committee.
+As an independent curator, he has curated and co-curated numerous exhibitions in the United States and internationally, among them the 2014 Nicaraguan Biennial.
+López-Chahoud earned MFAs from Yale University School of Art and the Royal Academy of Art in London.

 Linn Meyers earned her BFA at The Cooper Union, New York, and MFA from California College of the Arts, San Francisco.
 She has had solo shows at museums throughout the US, including The Hirshhorn Museum, Washington DC; The Hammer Museum, Los Angeles, CA, The Westmoreland Museum of American Art, Greensburg, PA; The Phillips Collection, DC; The Huntington Museum, Huntington, WV; The American University Museum at the Katzen Arts Center, DC; The Academy Arts Museum, Easton, MD; The Frick Museum, Pittsburgh, PA, and The New Britain Museum, New Britain, CT.
 Meyers’ work has been exhibited in group shows in the US and abroad, including exhibitions at the Tokyo Museum of Art, Japan, Bus-Dori Projects, Tokyo, Japan, Paris Concret, Paris France, The Sheldon Museum, NE, The Mattress Factory, PA, The Weatherspoon Art Museum, NC, The National Museum of Women in the Arts, DC, and The Drawing Center, NYC.
 She has received numerous awards including the Smithsonian Artist Research Fellowship (2009), Artist-in-Residence at the Ballinglen Arts Foundation, Ballycastle, Ireland (2016), Artist-in-Residence at the San Jose Institute of Contemporary Art, CA (2009), Artist-in-Residence at the Hirshhorn Museum and Sculpture Garden, DC (2007), Artist-in-Residence at the Tamarind Institute, NM (2006 & 2015), Pollock-Krasner Foundation Grant (2001), and several grants from the DC Commission on the Arts.
 Meyers is represented by Sandra Gering Inc, NYC.